 Four crucial phases of onboarding

 In any organization, onboarding involves the following four crucial phases:

 - Pre-arrival: This phase is about making joining formalities simple.
-For example, you can use a paperless application process, fetch data from HR portals (in case of employee onboarding), make the verification process simple.
+For example, you can use a paperless application process and fetch data from HR portals (for employee onboarding).
+It will make the verification process simple.

 - Joining: Equip the new team member with the tools and technology you use.

-- Orientation: Schedule a session to introduce the new member to relevant teams, support team, and more.
+- Orientation: Schedule a session to introduce the member to relevant teams, support teams, and more.